 Big Brother is a massive franchise based around a set of long-running TV shows.
 Originally airing in x, it shows randomly gathered people who have to live in the “Big Brother house.”
 These contestants have to live with each other’s drama and vices, complete challenges and survive random ordeals, whilst the viewing public watch and vote for their favourites.
 At set intervals, the least popular person gets voted out of the house, and their run on the television show ends.
 The show has survived many adaptations over the years.
 It started in the Netherlands, and has since expanded so that a version of Big Brother has aired in over fifty countries on all the inhabited continents.

 Big Brother is a television show that runs for three months, and features at least ten contestants have to stay in the same house for up to ninety days if they want to win the cash prize at the end.
 The interesting house dynamics that result are what has gripped viewers for many years.
 The term Big Brother refers to George Orwell’s novel nineteen-eighty-four, where all houses had a television inside them which not only allowed the state to control what people were watching, but had a camera in so that the government could spy on anyone at home.
 The name Big Brother then is a pun on having cameras in a house.
-Did you know that when you sign up for Time Warner Cable Internet Service you can watch this on your computer or your television?
+Did you know that when you subscribe to DIRECTV and AT&T Internet service you can watch this on your computer or your television?

 What Is The Big Brother House?